ceciliawong15/dsp/03-command_line.md

     touch filenamehere - allows you to create an empty file in whichever directory you are currently in cp file1 file2 - makes a copy of file1, named file2 cp file1 /directory1 - makes a copy of a file in a different specified directory cp -r folder1 folder 2 - NOT SURE WHAT THIS DOES AS OF CURRENT.
-I think it copies your most recently created file from given folder1 into folder2. mv oldname newname - move or rather renames file from oldname to newname
+I think it copies your most recently created file from             given folder1 into folder2. mv oldname newname - move or rather renames file from oldname to newname less filename - allows you to see the contents of a file within terminal window. pressing q allows you to quit out of this view.

     *ctrl-c clears/abandons your current line of code..
+    *need to figure out how to grant myself permission to copy a file into an already existing folder(ex21)
 ---